gowebly/gowebly/README.md

      called `gowebly-head-styles` (usually, placed on the bottom of the `<head>` tag);
-4. CLI generate a clear and well-documented `docker-compose.yml` file in the root of the project folder for deploy it in isolated Docker containers via [Portainer][portainer_url] (_recommended_) or manually to your remote server.
+4. CLI generate a clear and well-documented `docker-compose.yml` file in the root of the project folder to deploy it in isolated Docker containers via [Portainer][portainer_url] (_recommended_) or manually to your remote server.